-The Best Heated Blankets, Because It’s Chilly Out There
+The Best Heated Blankets, Because It’s Finally Starting to Get Cold

 Whether you tend to run cold or just really, really like to stay warm, these heated blankets can help you stay cozy through fall, winter, and beyond.

 Like your heated blanket to be nice and fluffy?
 This is the option for you.
-This 50 by 60 sherpa blanket is thick and fleecy to help keep you toasty, even when it’s turned off.
+This cozy blanket is thick and fleecy to help keep you toasty, even when it’s turned off.
 When you want extra heat, just scroll between five different settings until you find the one that’s right for you.
 It automatically shuts off after three hours of use to prevent overheating.
 Choose between six shades, including grey, blue, and beige.

+This premium heated throw is one of the softest blankets you’ll ever feel.
+It features a built-in power button with four heat settings, a four-hour shut-off function, and machine-washable faux fur with the power cord removed.
+It’s available in three neutral-toned hues and is exclusively available at Bloomingdale’s.

+This quilted, faux fur heated blanket is designed with five heat settings and an auto shut-off function for added safety.
+The best part?
+It’s also machine-washable and dryer-friendly, so it’s great for pet owners and parents.

+Available in 13 colors and patterns (including chic animal prints and marble motifs), Beautyrest’s oversized Zuri fur throw is a bestseller for a reason.
+In addition to three heat settings, the Zuri blanket is engineered with a Secure Comfort heated technology that adjusts the temperature of the throw based on the temperature of your room.
+This heating technology ensures even heat dispersion and eliminates electromagnetic field emissions.

+Serta is practically synonymous with comfort, so it’s hardly shocking that the company has a cozy, heated blanket.
+Made of smooth fleece and nubby sherpa, this plush heated throw has plenty of texture to run your fingers over.
+At 62 by 84 inches, there’s plenty of room for you and a friend.
+Choose between brown, burgundy, ivory, tan, and light gray shades for the look that’s right for your decor.

 Whether you’re just looking for a teeny bit of extra heat or want to full-on crank it up, this Sunbeam blanket has options.
-You can flip between 10—not a typo—different levels to help you warm up.
+You can flip between 12—not a typo—different levels to help you warm up.
 The whole thing is swathed in a polyester microplush fabric that’s impeccably soft.
 And, if you opt for a queen or king-size, you get two controllers so you and your partner can control the action together.

 MORE FROM SCOUTED: